pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

 ### Wrapping up

-In this tutorial, we have seen how to create Swagger UIs from a REST service and a commandable REST service.
-First, we created a REST service that is Swagger enabled and obtained all the information necessary to create the UI from a YAML file.
-After that, we created a commandable REST service, which developed a UI from a set of commands or a YAML file.
+In this tutorial, we have seen how to create Swagger UIs from a REST controller and a commandable REST controller.
+First, we created a REST controller that is Swagger enabled and obtained all the information necessary to create the UI from a YAML file.
+After that, we created a commandable REST controller, which developed a UI from a set of commands or a YAML file.
 Finally, we created a process container used to run our app.
 Once run, our app produced Swagger UIs documenting the greeting method for each case.